Podcastindex-org/podcast-namespace/README.md

 <br><br>

-## License
+## Copying information

-The "podcast" namespace is in the public domain under a CC0 v1.0 [license](LICENSE.txt) so as to remove all barriers to adoption, development and contribution.
+The "podcast" namespace is [dedicated to the public domain using CC0 v1.0](COPYING.txt) so as to remove all barriers to adoption, development and contribution.

 <br><br>